inf380p/fall2021/_posts/elliott/2020-09-23-peer-review.md

 General:
 * **Drafts** & **Saving in Trinket** - 1) Make a Copy of a trinket if you want to revise it!
 2) make sure you press Save after editing, especially if you've already embedded it somewhere.
 * I make mistakes and forget things!
 It's always OK to remind me or ask questions.
+* Use my office hours!
+And ask me if I need to open up more space.

 Left over from last time:
 * What's the deal with `i` in `for i in range(4)`?